WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/California/SiteSpecificAmounts/ReadME.md

 - organizations_missing.csv (error check only)

 #### Operation and Steps:
-- Generate single output dataframe *outdf*.
+- Generate single output DataFrames *outdf*.
-- Populate output dataframe with *WaDE Organizations* specific columns.
+- Populate output DataFrames with *WaDE Organizations* specific columns.
 - Assign state agency data info to the *WaDE Organizations* specific columns (this was hardcoded by hand for simplicity).
 - Assign organization UUID identifier to each (unique) row.
-- Perform error check on output dataframe.
+- Perform error check on output DataFrames.
-- Export output dataframe *organizations.csv*.
+- Export output DataFrames *organizations.csv*.

 #### Sample Output (WARNING: not all fields shown):
 OrganizationUUID | OrganizationName | OrganizationContactName | OrganizationWebsite